bgoodearl/CreateNugetCmd/README.md

 Console program to create a .CMD file that will register a local NuGet package.

+## 2025 Upgrade to use .NET 8

+Updated to use .NET 8 because of retirement of .NET 6

 ## 2022 Upgrade to use .NET 6

 Upgraded project to use appsettings.json instead of App.config.